 Because I need lots of rules, I used the method called Project 333.
 The basic idea is that you have 33 items total in your wardrobe that you wear for 3 months.
 So, you’ll end up having 4 capsules – one for each season.
 That allows you not to get bored and to be able to switch things up a bit here and there.
 And for me, it means when you mess up REALLY BAD, you can think “Oh.
 Well.
 Glad this only lasts 3 months.”

-The 33 items consist of: clothing, jewelry, shoes, outerwear, and accessories.
-Wow.
-Yeah.
-Seems insane in the membrane, huh?
+My 33 items consist of: clothing, jewelry, shoes, outerwear, and accessories such as my LaCkore charm bracelets.

 What it does NOT include: underwear (thank you, Jesus!), jewelry that you never take off (wedding band, earrings, etc), pajamas, in home lounge wear (think pjs pants and ratty t-shirt), and exercise clothes (what’s what?!).